1031 Exchange Topics

-Do Vacation and Second Homes Qualify?
+Do Vacation and Second Homes Qualify for a 1031 Exchange?

 It has been established that vacation or second homes held by the Exchanger primarily for personal use do not qualify for tax deferred exchange treatment under IRC §1031.
 In Moore v.
 Commissioner, T.C.
 Memo 2007-134, the Tax Court held that properties held for personal use with the mere hope or expectation of gain did not establish investment intent for a vacation home used only for the personal enjoyment of the taxpayer and his family and friends.